Decompiler view

 for MSI installer, the content of the MSI tables is dumped

-C decompiler
+C function decompiler

 If you are analyzing a x86 or x64 program, Malcat offers C-source function decompilation based on the Sleigh decompiler.
-In this mode, the decompiler works on a function per function basis and you to be located within an identified function.
-If you are outside the scope of a function, you’ll first need to jump to one, either by hitting f or F, or by clicking on any of the identified function in the Functions tab left of the window.
+In this mode, the decompiler works on a function per function basis and you need to be located within an identified function.

 The view will display the C-code reconstruction of the current function.
 Most function names and strings are clickable: